ednajoyj/Face-recognition-using-SAMA5D27-WLSOM-EK1/README.md

 Be specific with the ubuntu version you use.
 Because only ubuntu's 18th or 21st version will bw supportive (lts version of ubuntu).
 A lot of issues were faced to install few packages.
 The only way to do the installation is Cross-compilling, where the installation and dependencies are done in Ubuntu and the same files are transferred to the sd card and it is booted on the board again.
-Now we will have all the files needed in the os used in the board
+Now we will have all the files needed in the OS used in the board.